 I am interested in exploring the materiality of colour.
-I do this through engagement with my body, my brushes and paint pigment.
+I do this through engagement with my body, brushes and artists' pigments.
 I am inspired by the notion that a painting is more than an image, that it is a presence.
 In pursuing a material-based logic, I work in a co-operative relationship with my studio materials and tools rather than dictating from above what they should do according to theoretical concepts.

 My paintings are drawn colour and are a choreographic record of my body’s movement.
 My gestures bump up against the edge of the picture plane and move with a consciousness of it.
-The brush width is expressed, as it is— a ready-made.
+The brush width is expressed as it is— an assisted ready-made.
 My brushes are not inert tools but are a dynamic medium through which the pigment is transmitted.

-So, colour is never just colour in my work.
+Colour is never just colour in my work.
 It is always attached to the physical whether that is my body, my brushes or the paint.
 Working with the materiality of colour has led me to consider all of the non-human elements in my practice in a new and equitable way.